phil-willis/phil-willis.github.io/_posts/react.md

 ## useContext
 - This hook allows you to work with React's context API, which is a mechanism to share data without passing props down the entire component tree
+- Any component can read it, no matter how deep it is.
 - Steps
   1. Create a context with `createContext()`
   2. Wrap the highest most parent you want with a `.Provider`